-Denyse Woods’ sixth novel, Of Sea and Sand (Hoopoe Fiction, American University of Cairo Press), set against the stunning landscapes of Oman, the wild Atlantic coast of Ireland, and war-time Baghdad, is a story of remorse, exile, love and the unseen.
+Denyse Woods’ sixth novel, Of Sea and Sand (Hoopoe Fiction) set against the stunning landscapes of Oman, the wild Atlantic coast of Ireland, and war-time Baghdad, is a story of remorse, exile, love and the unseen.

 “Supernaturally good.
 It is an engaging, unusual, and thought-provoking book.”
 Irish Times